Happyr/developer.happyr.com/_posts/2019-12-29-aws-lambda-image-optimization-with-serverless.md

 specific to your system and OS.
 If we just copy them and add to Lambda we will get all kinds of weird errors about missing executables.

 I solved that issue by using Docker.
-So I am building the image from an image very similar to what I use in production.
+So I am building my image from an image very similar to what I use in production.
 I install some dependencies and then run NPM install.
 When everything looks good inside the docker image I'm using Serverless to deploy.